Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Introduction

-A joint training algorithm typically involves designing shared and independent parameters across domains to capture shared and unique knowledge, along with various gating architectures to dynamically regulate outputs from different domains.
-The goal is to transfer knowledge from the source domain to the target domain through shared parameters.
-Take STAR~\cite{sheng2021one} for example, Sheng et al. developed the Star Topology Adaptive Recommender (STAR) algorithm, which comprises both the shared centered parameters and domain-specific parameters.
-The shared parameters are designed to learn the common characteristics across domains, while the domain-specific parameters capture domain differences.
-However, the shared-parameter architecture often encounters the gradient conflict problem during back-propagation.
+To the best of our knowledge, current research on cross-domain recommendation can be broadly divided into two groups: the \textbf{joint training}~\cite{elkahky2015multi,li2020ddtcdr,hu2018conet,Ma2018ModelingTR,Tang2020ProgressiveLE,chang2023pepnet,zhang2023collaborative,zhao2020catn,ouyang2020minet,li2021dual} approach in which data from source and target domains is trained together within a single stage, and the \textbf{pre-training \& fine-tuning}~\cite{chen2021user,zhang2022keep,yang2022click,liu2023continual,huan2023samd} approach with the first stage on pre-training the source domain and the second stage on fine-tuning the target domain.
+Joint training algorithms typically transfer knowledge from the source domain to the target domain by designing shared parameters, most of them only consider the same entity type~\cite{Ma2018ModelingTR,chang2023pepnet,sheng2021one}, while a few studies consider multiple entities~\cite{ouyang2020minet,hu2018conet,li2020ddtcdr}.
+However, the shared-parameter architecture often encounters the negative transfer~\cite{zhang2021survey} problem during back-propagation.
 This is more prominent once the training data is highly skewed towards one domain.
-In our production system, the amount of data for the product entity is 9 times over the content post entity, this may cause the model parameters to be governed by the product entity~\cite{crawshaw2020multi,xie2022multi,zhang2021survey}.

-To resolve the negative transfer issue, researchers have experimented with the way of pre-training \& fine-tuning.
-During pre-training, a base model is trained with an extensive amount of source data.
-Afterward, the obtained model or a new target model is tuned with the data from the target domain to better accommodate the target distribution.
-For instance, KEEP~\cite{zhang2022keep} adopts a two-stage framework that comprises a supervised pre-training knowledge extraction module on a super-domain, and a plug-in network that incorporates the extracted knowledge into the target domain.
-However, its pre-training stage requires a vast amount of data and produces a relatively static representation of user-item interest.
-CTNet~\cite{liu2023continual} further proposes a continuous knowledge transfer algorithm from the temporal perspective.
-However, it is incapable of handling entities with different feature schemas, which will be resolved in this paper.
+In our production system, the amount of data for the product entity is 3 times over the content post entity, this may cause the model parameters to be governed by the product entity~\cite{crawshaw2020multi,xie2022multi}.
+To address negative transfer problem, researchers have tried pre-training and fine-tuning.
+First, a base model is trained using a lot of source data.
+Then, the obtained model is adjusted with target domain data, or a new target model is tuned with the knowledge from the obtained model to fit the target distribution better~\cite{zhang2022keep,liu2023continual}.
+However, they only take into account the scenarios with the same entity type and feature schema.